 If one of the users disabled the ‘File On-Demand’ feature, then they should have a complete list of files for any folders they can access in their Windows recycle bin in a mass deletion scenario.

-You’re not alone if you’re not thrilled about the Recycle Bin and Office 365’s native recovery capabilities.
-The functionality is very basic.
+If you’re not thrilled about the Recycle Bin and Microsoft 365’s native recovery capabilities you’re not alone.
+The functionality is too basic.

-Before we look at some recommendations, I thought it was pertinent to call out a major reason for the OneDrive for Business data recovery fire drills you might be having, and that is permissions!
+Before we look at some recommendations, I thought it was pertinent to call out a major reason for the OneDrive for Business data recovery fire drills you might be having – permissions!

 I wish SharePoint Online had a permission level that allowed read, write, and edit BUT NOT delete!

-Unfortunately, there is only what permission level that denies delete permission: Read.
+Unfortunately, there is only one permission level that denies delete permission: Read.
 This is a view-only level of access.
 There are multiple permission levels, but all except ‘Read’ include the ability to delete!

-In my experience, when I share things with others from my OneDrive, I want their contribution on my files but I don’t want them deleting anything!
+In my experience, when I share things with others from my OneDrive, I want their contribution to my files but I don’t want them deleting anything!

-Think about this in practice: OneDrive makes it easy to share folders and files, and these shares likely are at the permission levels of Design, Edit, or Contribute which include the power to delete.
+Think about this in practice: OneDrive makes it easy to share folders and files, and these shares likely are at the permission levels of Design, Edit, or Contribute – all of which include the power to delete.

 Is anyone reviewing and trimming these entitlements as time passes?
 Not likely in most organizations.
-That means your OneDrive for Business data is likely exposed to more people than you realize at the moment, many of them having delete control over some of your OneDrive files!
+That means your OneDrive for Business data is likely exposed to more people than you realize, many of them having delete control over some of your OneDrive files!

-Although not achieving a true backup, here are some things you can do in Office 365 to help protect your organization’s information:
+Although not achieving a true backup, here are some things you can do in Microsoft 365 to help protect your organization’s information:

-- If you are suspicious of a user that may be prone to deleting files accidentally or maliciously, I suggest setting up an alert policy in the Office 365 Security & Compliance Center.
-Alert policies allow you to get notification on a large number of things, including unusual mass deletions in SharePoint and OneDrive for Business from target users or IP addresses.
+- If you are suspicious of a user who may be prone to deleting files accidentally or maliciously, I suggest setting up an alert policy in the Microsoft 365 Security & Compliance Center.
+Alert policies allow you to get notification may events, including unusual mass deletions in SharePoint and OneDrive for Business from specific users or IP addresses.
 Alerts won’t protect your data, but they’ll let you know about possible issues early (better to know immediately than to find out after things expire from the Recycle Bin).

-- If you organization uses a Security Information Event Management (SIEM) solution, consider feeding your Office 365 logs into your SIEM for better activity monitoring and alerting.
+- If your organization uses a Security Information Event Management (SIEM) solution, consider feeding your Microsoft 365 logs into your SIEM for better activity monitoring and alerting.

 Unfortunately, none of the above achieve a true, proper backup of your data, and most recovery scenarios are not simple to support.

-What is HubStor’s Data Protection Strategy for Microsoft Office 365?
+What is HubStor’s data protection strategy for Microsoft 365?

-At HubStor, we use a multifaceted approach to protect our Office 365 data, which includes:
+At HubStor, we use a multifaceted approach to protect our Microsoft 365 data, which includes:

-- HubStor’s Office 365 backup — As you might expect, we use our own HubStor technology internally to backup Office 365.
+- HubStor’s Microsoft 365 backup — As you might expect, we use our own HubStor technology internally to back up Microsoft 365.
 This gives us assurance with a safe, segregated copy of our data that we use to perform fast recovery of items, folders, lists/libraries, and sites as needed.
 Our internal HubStor tenant protects our Office 365 data with the following configuration: